Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

     `MBEDTLS_PSA_CRYPTO_EXTERNAL_RNG` as it requires a user-provided RNG function.

-The downside of this approach is that until we feel ready to make `MBDEDTLS_USE_PSA_CRYPTO` non-optional (always enabled), we have to maintain two versions of some parts of the code: one using PSA, the other using the legacy APIs.
+The downside of this approach is that until we are able to make `MBDEDTLS_USE_PSA_CRYPTO` non-optional (always enabled), we have to maintain two versions of some parts of the code: one using PSA, the other using the legacy APIs.
 However, see next section for strategies that can lower that